 OPTION 1: Home birth

 “We just assumed that everything would go right and focused on having faith in ourselves and in the process.
-I knew if something went wrong, I was definitely going to go to the hospital, but I trusted my midwife to know when it was time.” —Caitlin, A Yoga Teacher and mother of one in Brooklyn, N.Y.
+I knew if something went wrong, I was definitely going to go to the hospital, but I trusted my midwife to know when it was time.” —Caitlin, A yoga teacher and mother of one in Brooklyn, N.Y.

 “I thought about home birth, but I worried that if I needed to transfer to the hospital, the ambulance might get stuck in traffic.
-At least with a birth center, I would only have to make it around the corner.” —Catherine, an actress and mother of two in New York
+At least with a birth center, I would only have to make it around the corner.” —Catherine, an actress and mother of two in New York City

 Who chooses it: Women who want to deliver in the most old-fashioned, low-tech way possible.
 These women share a fundamental optimism about childbirth, a belief that it is a normal, healthy process rather than a condition that needs to be managed by hospital protocols.